 What is an Electronic Signature?

-An electronic signature can be defined as a signature that is used on an electronic document and is intended to be a signature.
+An electronic signature is a signature you use on an electronic document that serves the same purpose as a written signature on paper.
 For example, this may be a scan of a person’s signature into a contract or text on an email.

-An ‘electronic signature’ is a broader concept than that of a ‘digital signature’, which is a mathematical process for determining the authenticity of a digital message.
+An ‘electronic signature’ is a broader concept than a ‘digital signature’, which is a mathematical process for determining the authenticity of a digital message.
 Keep in mind, however, that a digital signature is a type of electronic signature.
+You can create a digital signature through software programs such as DocuSign and Adobe EchoSign.

 What Are the Applicable Laws?

-The Electronic Transactions Act was enforced in 1999 and established electronic signatures in Australia.
-As a result, under Australian law, contracts are held to be enforceable if the parties:
+The Electronic Transactions Act 1999 enforces how you can use an electronic signature in Australia.
+As a result, under Australian law, contracts are enforceable if the parties:

 - make them verbally;

-- have physically signed the document with a wet-ink; or
+- physically sign the document with a wet ink; or

 - use electronic signatures.